Stevenmarathias/smart-mobility-traffic-flow-austin/README.md

 - SQL / ERD design for the sensor data model

 This repo is meant to document my individual work and final deliverables for the course.

+### How to view the notebook

+GitHub cannot render this notebook correctly and shows an **"Invalid Notebook"** message because of some rich-output/interactive cells.
+To view the full analysis, please:

+1. Download the `.ipynb` file from this repository, and
+2. Open it locally in Jupyter Notebook / JupyterLab / VS Code, or upload it to Google Colab.

+All code cells and outputs are intact in the file itself; this is only a GitHub display limitation.